-Pioneer Surround Sound Theater System
+Surround Sound Theater System

-The Pioneer "Surround Sound" Home Theater has been incorporated into your Essex to bring the movie experience "to life".
+The "Surround Sound" Home Theater has been incorporated into your Essex to bring the movie experience "to life" by placing you in the middle of the action.
 Located throughout your unit are five speakers and a subwoofer to deliver the dynamic, crystal clear digital sound previously only available in theaters.